 Day Trips from Poughkeepsie

 If you’ve never been to New York City, this is a great opportunity to go!
 Poughkeepsie is a less than two-hour train ride away from the Big Apple, making it a great day trip.
 Read up on my guides to navigating the subway, free activities, and free museum hours for some tips and ideas.

 If you’ve rented a car for this trip, and want to get out to see another part of the Northeast, try heading East into Connecticut!
 The “Elm City” is an easy day road trip from this Hudson riverfront town.
-You’ll find in my guide of things to do in New Haven that Yale University is the heart of Yale University, and the home of apizza, which ranks over and over again as the best pizza in the United States!
+You’ll find in my guide of things to do in New Haven that Yale University is the heart of the city, and the home of apizza, which ranks over and over again as the best pizza in the United States!
 The city also has some of the best breweries in Connecticut.

 What are your favorite things to do in Poughkeepsie?